-- Residential density limited to no more than one unit per two acres. - The applicable zoning districts for this area include the R-78, Single Family Residential District, the R-75, Single Family Residential District, the R-72, Single Family Residential District, the R-70, Single Family Residential District and the C-S, Conservation Subdivision Zoning District appropriate to the Rural Residential 2 (1 Unit/2 Acres) land use designation. - The Conservation Subdivision Zoning District is appropriate for the Rural Residential Area 2 area based on the aforementioned density to maintain rural character.
+- Residential density limited to no more than one unit per two acres. - The applicable zoning districts for this area include the R-78, Single Family Residential District, the R-75, Single Family Residential District, the R-70, Single Family Residential District and the C-S, Conservation Subdivision Zoning District appropriate to the Rural Residential 2 (1 Unit/2 Acres) land use designation. - The Conservation Subdivision Zoning District is appropriate for the Rural Residential Area 2 area based on the aforementioned density to maintain rural character.